wordpress-privacy/info/Roadmap.md

 We cannot make WordPress sites compliant, but we can provide site administrators and users with the tools they need to help them bring their sites into healthy compliance.

 This project works towards the 25 May 2018 deadline, and the constraints and expectations, of GDPR.
-It does, however, take a wider generalist view of online privacy in general, and considers privacy and data protection issues outside GDPR's explicit scope.
+It does, however, take a wider view of online privacy in general, and considers privacy and data protection issues outside GDPR's explicit scope.

 This project has four goals.